SACHSTech/careers-in-computer-science-ChloeCheungk12/README.md

 [![Work in Repl.it](https://classroom.github.com/assets/work-in-replit-14baed9a392b3a25080506f3b7b6d57f295ec2978f6f33ec97e36a161684cbe9.svg)](https://classroom.github.com/online_ide?assignment_repo_id=4640652&assignment_repo_type=AssignmentRepo)
 # Careers in Computer Science
 ## Name and description of the career
+**Video Game Developer**
-A Video Game Developer takes a game concept from a game designer and turns it into a playable game through programming.
+Takes a game concept from a game designer and turns it into a playable game through programming.

 ## Typical duties and responsibilities
-They program the terrain, artificial intelligence of the NPCs, audio, visuals, etc.
+* They program the terrain, artificial intelligence of the NPCs, audio, visuals, etc.
+* Developing and implementing game software
+* Ensuring that the game design is fully implemented and performs as expected
+* Creating unit tests and validation procedures, and documenting technical specifications
+* Working closely with a lead game developer to create task/project deliverables
+* Interface with Quality Assurance, Game Producers, Game Designers, Artists, Mathematicians, and Sound Designers

 ## Required education
 Generally requires a bachelor in computer science or software engineering.
 Sometimes an unrelated degree is satisfactory if the person is proficient in relevant programming languages.